Betreff: Re: Japan EMF problem |

 I can borrow a hand-held 3-axis EMF tester from my engineer friend

 in China to take measurements.
-The government officials may
+The government officials may not

-consider mine as accurate or officially calibrated as those used
+consider mine as accurate or officially calibrated as those used by

 the cash rich power company.